ripples/lecture-viewer/README.md

 Everything will be exposed on port 80!

 ### To Run (Development)
 We made a development docker-compose file that can be used in some development scenarios.
-It will keep the ```lv-client/public/javascripts``` folder and all of ```lv-server``` up to date.
-To use this environment, run the following commands:
+It will keep the `lv-client/public/client`, all of `lv-server` and `lv-media` up to date.
+To use this environment, run `scripts/dev_startup.sh` or run the following commands:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-development.yml build
 docker-compose -f docker-compose.yml -f docker-compose-development.yml up